Every day, nearly 1.3 billion people flock to Facebook to spend an average of 50 minutes posting, sharing and consuming content.

 Wait a minute.
 Adding paid Facebook ads to your inbound marketing strategy?
 Doesn’t that contradict the principles of inbound?
 In reality, the combination of Facebook ads with inbound marketing can have tremendous ROI.

-To help you get started, we’ve put together best practices to help you use Facebook ads to meet your marketing goals.
+To help you get started, we’ve put together best practices to help you perfect your Facebook marketing strategy to meet your goals.

 Mark Zuckerberg (you’ve probably heard of him) announced in June 2017 that Facebook has crossed the 2 billion user mark.
 Whatever your business, your prospects are on Facebook.
 Not only that, but Facebook is the number one most effective social platform for advertising.